SiriHoyas/SiriHoyas/README.md

 ## About me 🙋🏻‍♀️

-For the past ten years i worked in consumer electronic retail.
+For the past ten years I worked in consumer electronic retail.
 I worked my way up from part-time employee, to Department Manager of Operations.
-My passion has always been tech, and when the pandemic hit i started taking tutorials on programming.
+My passion has always been tech, and when the pandemic hit I started taking tutorials on programming.
 I decided to pursue it as a career, and enrolled at Noroff School of Technology and Digital Media.
-I am currently finishing my first year and is just one year more awat from becoming a front end developer.
+I am currently finishing my first year and am just one year away from becoming a front end developer.

-In my studies i had courses in UX Design, IxD and general design principles, and i really enjoyed it.
-This is a skill i want to develop further, and in addition to working as a developer, I would like to also work with design.
+In my studies I have had courses in UX Design, IxD and general design principles, and I really enjoyed working with design.
+This is a skill I want to develop further, and in addition to working as a developer, I would like to also work with design.

 <!---
 SiriHoyas/SiriHoyas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.